 - Dog friendly: There is lots of livestock around.
 No stiles.
 Signs about saying your dog will be shot if found amongst the sheep.
 Don’t panic, just make sure your dog is on a lead.

 - If you have come with a car, start where I started.
 It’s free parking and you get the monster hill out of the way first.

 - Take a windproof jacket.
-It can get really windy up at Mam Tor, and through Winnats Pass.
+It can get really windy up at Mam Tor, and when walking through Winnats Pass.

 - Walk in the same direction I did, anticlockwise.
 The way up to Mam Tor is steep in parts, and can be slippy if it’s been raining…which is most of the time.
 It will be easier to walk up it, rather than down.

 - After the walk, pop into Castleton just down the road, for a good pub lunch.